No Fault Divorce plans are unveiled

 9 April 2019 by Julia Brewer

-Currently, if the separation has been less than two years, the spouse petitioning for divorce is required to show that the marriage has irretrievably broken down for one of the following reasons:-
+If separated for less than two years, the spouse petitioning for divorce must demonstrate the marriage has irretrievably broken down.
+This must be for one of the following reasons:-

 - Adultery by the other spouse